fdelduque/Archipelago/worlds/sotn/docs/setup_en.md

 # Playing
 ## Generate
 Place your options file along with all others players yaml in your players folder.
-You can get an default yaml for SOTN on ArchipelagoLauncher and choose Generate Template Options.
+You can get an default yaml for SOTN on ArchipelagoLauncher and choose Generate Template Options.  <br />
-Run ArquipelagoGenerate, your seed will be on output directory.
+Run ArquipelagoGenerate, your seed will be on output directory.  <br />
 Since this is an unsupported apworld is required to generate locally.
 You can open the zipped seed to get the patches for all unsuported games SOTN extension is .apsotn.
 You can send the file to Archipelago website to host.
 ## Running
 Select Open Patch from ArchipelagoLauncher.
 PAY ATTENTION TO FILE DIALOG.
 During the process will be asked for Castlevania - Symphony of the Night (USA) (Track 1).bin or ROM File and Castlevania - Symphony of the Night (USA) (Track 2).bin or Audio File.
 You could be asked for a bizhawk binary also.
 You might get No handler found during Sony and Playstation logos.
-Don't forget to enter your server address and click connect after getting Symphony of the Night handler.
+Don't forget to enter your server address and click connect after getting Symphony of the Night handler. <br />
 If you prefer to open manually, run the game with AP_SEED_PLAYER.cue, chooose Bizhawk client from ArchipelagoLauncher, on Bizhawk choose Tools->Lua Console, on Lua console choose Script->Open script and select connector_bizhawk_generic.lua from data\lua directory.
-Don't forget to enter your server address and click connect after getting Symphony of the Night handler.
+Don't forget to enter your server address and click connect after getting Symphony of the Night handler.  <br />
-In the same folder as your .apsotn you will get and AP_SEED_NAME.cue, AP_SEED_NAME.bin and Castlevania - Symphony of the Night (USA) (track 2).bin files.
+In the same folder as your .apsotn you will get and AP_SEED_NAME.cue, AP_SEED_NAME.bin and Castlevania - Symphony of the Night (USA) (track 2).bin files.  <br />
 # Customize
 You can tweak some option in your default yaml:
 ## Tweaks